dotnet/templating/docs/Available-Symbols-Generators.md

 ### Samples

-`myconstant` is a symbol that replaces "1234" with "5001"
+`myConstant` is a symbol that replaces "1234" with "5001"

 ```
 "symbols":{
-    "myconstant": {
+    "myConstant": {
     "type": "generated",
     "generator": "constant",
     "parameters": {